Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 If you lived in Sweden, you would not have to wonder what to prepare for dinner on Thursday.
 It was customary for families to eat split pea soup on that day.
 It is a thick soup made with yellow peas and salted pork.
 The soup was eaten to keep people full because they fasted on Fridays.

-Today, families in Sweden eat split pea soup on Thursdays, whether they plan to fast on Friday or not.
+Today, families in Sweden eat split pea soup on Thursdays, whether they plan to fast on Fridays or not.

 Older people grew up eating fish on Fridays based on a religious myth that no red meat should be eaten because Jesus was crucified on Friday.
-Therefore, fish became the staple.
+Therefore, fish became a staple.

 Today, younger people like pizza or something they can order and have delivered.
 It is their way of celebrating the end of the week.
 If all family members do not agree on pizza, Chinese food is another option.